Birmingham Sleep Apnea and Sleep-Related Breathing Disorders

-The American Dental Association’s (ADA) 2017 Conference promulgated a policy, which supports the role of dentistry in the management of sleep-related breathing disorders.
+The American Dental Association’s (ADA) 2017 Conference promulgated a policy, which supports the role of dentistry in the management of sleep-related breathing disorders such as Sleep Apnea.

 Among the more salient points include the fact that dentists are the best qualified healthcare providers, owing to their skill and training, to prescribe oral appliance therapies to treat Obstructive Sleep Apnea (OSA).

 If you suffer from sleep-related breathing disorders, Dr. Roberson may just be your best hope for a quick and painless solution.